The Lost Valentine: Plot

 With the help of a United States Senator (Susan did an unrelated story on him) who puts pressure on the Navy, they locate the Billings family, whose now deceased father Jeff was a gunner on Lt.
 Thomas' airplane.
 From a surviving letter by Jeff to his wife we hear the account of the crash and of Morang, a Filipino guerilla, who rescued two wounded crash survivors.
 Susan turns to Andrew for help because he still has connections to the Philippines where Lt.
 Thomas was last seen alive.

 Putting past hard feelings over his breakup with Susan aside, Andrew manages to locate the elderly Morang whilst in the Philippines and sets up a video conference between him and Caroline.
 The story of the fate of Lt.
 Thomas, Morang says, is that he was badly wounded, but insisted his more seriously injured gunner, Jeff Billings, be evacuated first.
 When Lt.
 Thomas had recovered, he joined the Filipino guerillas and fought the Japanese deep behind enemy lines.
 During a patrol, Lt.
 Thomas was killed by a Japanese sniper while selflessly trying to rescue a little boy.
 Morang reveals he knows where Lt.
-Thomas's body is buried.
+Thomas' body is buried.

 The U.S. Navy goes to the grave site and returns Lt.
 Thomas' remains and personal effects to the United States.
 Caroline is handed Neil's dog-tags, watch, and wallet, which contains her valentine to him, now faded, which he always carried close to his heart.
 In recognition of Lt.
 Thomas's bravery, courage, and meritorious service, he is to be posthumously awarded the Navy Cross, Silver Star and Purple Heart.
-On Valentine's Day Lt.
-Thomas's coffin is returned to Caroline at Union Station by the U.S. Navy with full military honors, conducted in front of well-wishers and TV cameras, with a tearful Caroline taking her last goodbyes from her beloved Neil to the sound of Taps.
+On Valentine's Day, Lt.
+Thomas' coffin is returned to Caroline at Union Station by the U.S. Navy with full military honors, conducted in front of well-wishers and TV cameras, with a tearful Caroline taking her last goodbyes from her beloved Neil to the sound of Taps.
 Caroline is cheered when Lucas and Susan begin a romantic relationship.
 The film ends with Caroline, who has found peace and closure, seeing that the rosebush Neil had planted long ago in their garden has a new single bloom, the first in a long time, signaling long-lasting love, as she remembers her romantic moments with Neil in the same garden, to the sound of "Dream a Little Dream of Me" playing on the radio.